 We cannot guarantee you University accommodation if you are only coming for the spring semester (January start).
 We will try to provide you with University accommodation and will help you find private rented accommodation if no University accommodation is available.

 If you have any questions about this, contact the Centre for Study Abroad Inbound team.

 After the first year at university, most UK students live in private accommodation.
 If you prefer an independent lifestyle, you could look for rented accommodation in the private sector.

 Find information for new international students and details of our Welcome Lounge where you can meet other students and get practical advice.

-Study Abroad orientation will take place at the start of term, shortly after you arrive.
-Orientation is compulsory and will provide you with the information you need to help you settle into Bristol and finalise your unit registrations.
-More information about orientation will be sent by the Global Opportunities team shortly before the start of term.
+Study Abroad orientation happens at the start of term, shortly after you arrive.
+You must attend orientation.
+This will give you the information you need to help you settle into Bristol and finalise your unit choices.
+The Centre for Study Abroad Inbound team will send you more information about orientation before the start of term.